 After the demerger, OCI N.V. and OCL each operate as separately listed companies.
-There are no cross-directorships, other than Salman Butt, who is Chief Financial Officer of OCI N.V. and non-executive director of OCL and Jérôme Guiraud who is a non-executive director in both.
+There are no cross-directorships, other than Jérôme Guiraud who is a non-executive director in both.
 The senior management teams of OCI N.V. and OCL are different and all agreements between the two companies are executed based on agreed terms.